cailynschmidt/221finalproject/updated project proposal.md

 1. Chart 4: Top 10 Census Tracts with Most Owner-occupied units in Los Angeles County in 2025
 2. Chart 5: Top 10 Census Tracts with Expensive Owner-occupied units in Los Angeles County in 2025
-3. Map: Most Expensive Rent-occupied units in Los Angeles County 2025
+3. Map (Interactive): Most Expensive Rent-occupied units in Los Angeles County 2025

 ## Conclusion
 Through conducting this research, we expect to gain insights into the relationships between sociodemographic factors and access to cooling resources in Los Angeles County.
 From census tract and tree canopy information, we anticipate to see patterns between income levels, racial demographics, and the land use coverage.
 Our spatial analysis may reveal communities who are disproportionately affected by periods of extreme heat among vulnerable population as school children and the elderly.
 Additionally, we hope to explore the spatial distribution of tree canopy coverage and the distribution of cooling centers, potentially identifying areas where these resources complement or substitute for each other.
 In conclusion, our research seeks to identify areas with the highest need for heat mitigation interventions.
 Ultimately, this information can best inform policymakers and urban planners on how to improve heat silence for the most vulnerable communities across Los Angeles County.